glycerine/uart/README.md

 table, and 7x faster than my ART.
 Writes are 26% faster than the Go map, and 2x faster than my ART.
 Measurements below.
 Code in mem/googbtree.go and commented in tree_test.go Test620.
+If no locking is needed, the only drawback to these btrees is that deletes are _extremely_ slow, like 10x slower than a go map or my ART tree.
+This may be a reasonable trade-off if you don't delete much.
+It seems a small price to pay for such performance.

 As the article here
 http://google-opensource.blogspot.com/2013/01/c-containers-that-save-memory-and-time.html